Prof. Haitao ZHAO

 Over his 30 year career he has led or participated in 58 research projects worth £18.5m, 40 engineering consultancy projects worth £5m and claimed 11 patents.

-Prof. Zhongchao Tan (TBC)
+Prof. Zhongchao Tan

 Ningbo Eastern Institute of Technology